A #MeToo Timeline To Show How Far We've Come — & How Far We Need To Go

-It’s been one year since the New York Times and New Yorker investigation into the sexual misdeeds of Harvey Weinstein unleashed the #MeToo movement and a courageous fury over the ways women are mistreated.
+It’s been two years since the New York Times and New Yorker investigation into the sexual misdeeds of Harvey Weinstein unleashed the #MeToo movement and a courageous fury over the ways women are mistreated.
 We look back at the movement that has completely reshaped the way we think of men, women, sex, and power.

 Where were you on Thursday, October 5, 2017, the day it all started?
 We were at our desks, driving carpools, scrolling through emails on the train.
 We heard buzz swarming around a New York Times story.
 We knew it was big.
 We didn't know how big.
 In the Times story, reporters Jodi Kantor and Megan Twohey converted years of brushed-away rumors into an on-the-record reveal: Mega-influential Hollywood producer Harvey Weinstein had allegedly been systematically sexually harassing and sexually assaulting women for decades, including many of your favorite actresses.
 (Weinstein continues to deny the allegations, insisting the encounters were consensual.)